LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Interpolation
 ===============

-As mentioned above, the time-stepping modules in ARKode support interpolation of solutions :math:`y(t_\text{out})` and derivatives :math:`y^{(d)}(t_\text{out})`, where :math:`t_\text{out}` occurs within a completed time step from :math:`t_{n-1} \to t_n`.
+As mentioned above, the time-stepping modules in ARKODE support interpolation of solutions :math:`y(t_\text{out})` and derivatives :math:`y^{(d)}(t_\text{out})`, where :math:`t_\text{out}` occurs within a completed time step from :math:`t_{n-1} \to t_n`.
 Additionally, this module supports extrapolation of solutions and derivatives for :math:`t` outside this interval (e.g. to construct predictors for iterative nonlinear and linear solvers).
-To this end, ARKode currently supports construction of polynomial interpolants :math:`p_q(t)` of polynomial degree up to :math:`q=5`, although users may select interpolants of lower degree.
+To this end, ARKODE currently supports construction of polynomial interpolants :math:`p_q(t)` of polynomial degree up to :math:`q=5`, although users may select interpolants of lower degree.

-ARKode provides two complementary interpolation approaches, both of which are accessible from any of the time-stepping modules: "Hermite" and "Lagrange".
-The former approach has been included with ARKode since its inception, and is more suitable for non-stiff problems; the latter is a new approach that is designed to provide increased accuracy when integrating stiff problems.
+ARKODE provides two complementary interpolation approaches, both of which are accessible from any of the time-stepping modules: "Hermite" and "Lagrange".
+The former approach has been included with ARKODE since its inception, and is more suitable for non-stiff problems; the latter is a new approach that is designed to provide increased accuracy when integrating stiff problems.
 Both are described in detail below.